Embracing the Shine: Your Metallic Prom Moment Awaits

 Best Options:

-- Beaded or embellished clutches in neutral colors (like cream, black, or champagne) adds interest without being overly flashy.
+- Beaded or embellished clutches in solid colors

 Why Texture Matters: A non-metallic bag creates sophisticated contrast against your shimmering dress, preventing the “too much shine” effect.